 When it comes to choosing beauty products, what's most important to you?
 How it looks, what it does or what its ingredients are?
 Sometimes beauty industry jargon can be confusing, masking a product's true ingredients and effectiveness.

 What better way of knowing which product is right for you than really narrowing down what's inside of it?
 That's where ingredient checkers come in.
-These handy websites and apps break down the marketing lingo and list all the ingredients that are actually inside your beauty products.
+These handy websites and apps break down the marketing lingo and list all the ingredients that are actually inside your beauty products making you a more conscious consumer.

 This sparked a discussion in our private Facebook group, The British Beauty Line, where our members discussed which ingredient checkers they use and love.
 It inspired us to do some deep digging and share the best ingredient checkers with all of you.